 - Once you meet the requirements for your work credits, you must still prove that you have a qualifying disability that prevents you from engaging in substantial gainful activity (SGA).
 In other words, you no longer have the ability to earn a living.

 - The SSA has a list of qualifying conditions that are recognized as being severe disabilities, but generally, the physical or psychological impairments must be expected to result in your death or last for a minimum of one year.

 - If you qualify for SSDI benefits, you will receive monthly benefits starting on the fifth month after you became disabled, and the amount of this benefit is calculated as a percentage of your lifetime average earnings.

 - In writing, SSDI seems exceptionally cut and dry, but the system is not without its problems.
 The review process can take several months, and appeals can take years.
 Completing the application can also be stressful, confusing, and tiresome for someone who is newly disabled.

 In Farmers Branch, TX, you can ask for an application at the SSA office in Dallas, or you can access it online through the SSA website.
 Before you apply, however, you are expected to gather your relevant medical records and other evidence of your disability, and you will need to write a personal statement using medical terminology.

 You have the right to hire an experienced representative practicing disability law to represent you through the entire SSDI approval process.
-Our experienced team will understand all of the current laws affecting SSDI, and is knowledgeable about the system.
+Our experienced team understands all the current laws affecting SSDI and is knowledgeable about the system.
 We will also complete the application on your behalf and gather your medical records.
 Most importantly, you will be emotionally relieved to have an experienced professional by your side if you have to appear at a hearing.